Welcome to United Filter Canada

 Popular Furnace Filter Sizes & Makes

 Most people pay little attention to their HVAC system.
 As long as it’s keeping them warm during winter and cool during summer, why worry about it?
 We get it.
 Beautiful moldings and casements, or even bigger investments like new roofing and windows can make a dramatic difference.
-But there can be real impact with small things, and choosing the right furnace filter is one of them.
+But there can be real impact with small things, and choosing the right filter is one of them.

 A conventional HVAC system sucks air in through its return ducts.
 The blower fan in your furnace pushes the heated or cooled air through the duct system that branches off throughout the various areas of your home.
 Thermostat settings determine whether warm or cool air will be delivered through your ducting.

 The filter peforms a dual function by protecting the blower-fan from airborne debris such as hair, dust and other particles which the return duct sucks in.
 It also assists in preventing airborne particles from being re-circulated into the home.
 Many people believe that a HVAC furnace filter is made to clean the air in your home, which it does not.
 This was never the original intent.
 Under normal operating conditions, it is recommend that you change your HVAC furnace filter every three months.
 How will forgetting to change your air filter affect you, your family and anyone else who enters your home?

 MERV stands for Minimum Efficiency Reporting Value.
 MERV Ratings vary between 1 and 16.
 As the rating increases, the fewer the number of particles that will be able to pass through the filter media.

 Filters with higher ratings may not be the right choice.
 A filter with a high Merv rating may force your furnace to work harder, become less efficient and cost more to operate.
 A MERV rating between 8 and 11 is sufficient for most homes.
-To be on the safe side, check with your furnace manufacturer or service technician in canada to determine the best furnace filter for your system.
+To be on the safe side, check with your furnace manufacturer or service technician to determine the best furnace filter for your system.

-Five types of furnace filters commonly used in our homes.
+Five types of filters commonly used in our homes.